Justice League Europe: Justice League: Breakdowns

 "Breakdowns" was a 15-issue crossover between the Justice League America and Justice League Europe titles, revising the organization.

 Maxwell Lord is initially in a coma from a failed assassination attempt.
-He is later possessed by JLE foe Dreamslayer of the Extremists.
-Following the end of the Breakdowns saga, he has no more mental powers, apparently drained completely when possessed by Dreamslayer.
+He is later possessed by JLE foe Dreamslayer of the Extremists and loses his mental abilities.

-The Queen Bee, ruler of the country Bialya, is killed in a coup d'état led by Sumaan Harjavti, the twin brother of the original dictator ruler, Rumaan.
+Queen Bee, ruler of the country Bialya, is killed in a coup led by Sumaan Harjavti, the twin brother of the original ruler, Rumaan.

-Despero awakens and escapes Manga Khan's starship to wreak havoc on New York City, seeking vengeance against the Justice League.
-A force of the Justice League's best (Martian Manhunter, Power Girl, Fire, Rocket Red, Metamorpho, Flash, Guy Gardner, Major Disaster) with the Conglomerate (led by Booster Gold) and Lobo were unable to stop him.
-Ultimately, it was Kilowog and L-Ron who subdued Despero by transferring L-Ron's consciousness into the cybernetic control collar that remained around his neck.
+Despero awakens and escapes Manga Khan's starship to wreak havoc on New York City, seeking vengeance against the League.
+L-Ron, Khan's robot servant, subdues Despero by using a control collar to swap their bodies.

-While possessing Maxwell Lord's body, Dreamslayer kidnaps and later murders Mitch Wacky on the island of Kooey Kooey Kooey, where the Blue Beetle and Booster Gold previously attempted to open a resort called "Club JLI".
-Using Lord's persona, Dreamslayer lures a large portion of the Justice League to the island and takes mental control of them, making them the "new Extremists".
+Dreamslayer later possesses Maxwell Lord's body and moves to Kooey Kooey Kooey, an island where Blue Beetle and Booster Gold previously attempted to open a resort called "Club JLI".
+He lures the League to the island and mind-controls them, making them the "new Extremists".

-The Silver Sorceress, one of the former Champions of Angor and Justice League member, dies defeating Dreamslayer.
-Her gravesite is on the island of KooeyKooeyKooey.
+The Silver Sorceress, one of the former Champions of Angor and Justice League member, is killed in battle with Dreamslayer and buried on Kooey Kooey Kooey.

-The U.N. withdraws its support from the Justice League and it disbands.
-The Martian Manhunter seemingly takes a leave of absence, although later re-emerges under the persona of Bloodwynd.
+The United Nations withdraws its support from the Justice League and it disbands.
+Martian Manhunter seemingly takes a leave of absence, but re-emerges as Bloodwynd.

 Also, the Breakdowns storyline reorganized the JLE.
 The team relocated to London and several characters left or were replaced.
 The new lineup starting in issue #37, led by Green Lantern (Hal Jordan) consisted of: